MeanderingProgrammer/render-markdown.nvim/README.md

         -- The 'level' is used to index into the list using a cycle -- If the item is a 'checkbox' a conceal is used to hide the bullet instead icons = { '●', '○', '◆', '◇' },
+        -- Replaces 'n.'|'n)' of 'list_item'
+        -- How deeply nested the list is determines the 'level' -- The 'level' is used to index into the list using a cycle ordered_icons = {},
         -- Padding to add to the left of bullet point left_pad = 0,
         -- Padding to add to the right of bullet point